fishcus/KAP-manual/en/upgrade/upgrade_kapp.en.md

 1. In order to improve the query performance, cube and segment will be upgraded during the upgrade process.
 As a precondition, *please ensure that there is no active build job before upgrade, which includes running, pending, error and stopped jobs*.

-2. Please stop all KAP service and confirm that there is no running KAP process.
+2. Please stop all Kyligence Enterprise service and confirm that there is no running Kyligence Enterprise process.

 3. This product requires JDK 8 or above.
 Run the following command to check your JDK version.
 If your JDK version is 7 or below, you will find addition steps required in the following document.
 Please pay attention.